Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Introduction

-The rest of the paper is structured as follows: Section~\ref{sec:background-and-related-work} analyses background concepts and previous work; Section~\ref{sec:threat-model} described the threat model; Section~\ref{sec:methodology} presents the methodology used for surrogate creation and adversarial generation; Section~\ref{sec:models-under-attack} describes the target models; Section~\ref{sec:datasets} describes the datasets used; Section~\ref{sec:surrogate_models} presents the surrogate models and our new dualFCNN architecture; Section~\ref{sec:stealing_stand_alone_ml_models} shows the experiments and results of stealing stand-alone malware detection ML models; Section~\ref{sec:stealing-av-functionality} shows the experiments and results of stealing antivirus models; Section~\ref{sec:creating-adversarial-malware} shows the results of creating adversarial malware to evade targets; Section~\ref{sec:discussion} discusses the implications of the results; and Section~\ref{sec:conclusion} presents the conclusions.
-The anonymized source code repository for reproducing our results can be found in~\url{https://github.com/stratosphereips/model_extraction_malware}.
+The rest of the paper is structured as follows: Section~\ref{sec:background-and-related-work} analyses background concepts and previous work; Section~\ref{sec:threat-model} describes the threat model; Section~\ref{sec:methodology} presents the methodology used for surrogate creation and adversarial generation; Section~\ref{sec:combining-tl-al} details the combined transfer and active learning attack; Section~\ref{sec:surrogate_models} presents the surrogate models and our proposed dualFFNN architecture; Section~\ref{sec:models-under-attack} describes the target models; Section~\ref{sec:datasets} describes the datasets used; Section~\ref{sec:stealing_stand_alone_ml_models} shows the experiments and results of stealing stand-alone malware detection ML models; Section~\ref{sec:stealing-av-functionality} shows the experiments and results of stealing antivirus models; Section~\ref{sec:creating-adversarial-malware} shows the results of creating adversarial malware to evade targets; Section~\ref{sec:discussion} discusses the implications of the results; and Section~\ref{sec:conclusion} presents the conclusions.
+The source code repository for reproducing our results can be found in~\url{https://github.com/stratosphereips/model_extraction_malware}.